Neten Chokling: Life

-Neten Chokling was born on August 10, 1973, in a farming family in Wangdue Phodrang, in Bhutan.
+Neten Chokling was born on August 10, 1973, into a farming family in Wangdue Phodrang in Bhutan.
 He was recognized by the 16th Karmapa and Dilgo Khyentse Rinpoche as being the reincarnation of Neten Chokling Pema Gyurme.
-At the age of four,he was taken to his monastery — the Pema Ewam Chögar Gyurme Ling Monastery — in Bir, India, and enthroned by Dilgo Khyentse Rinpoche in Clement Town at the Ngedön Gatsal Ling monastery.
+At the age of four, he was taken to his monastery — the Pema Ewam Chögar Gyurme Ling Monastery — in Bir, India, and enthroned by Dilgo Khyentse Rinpoche in Clement Town at the Ngedön Gatsal Ling monastery.
 Before arriving in his home monastery, Rinpoche was also enthroned in Rumtek by H.H.
-Karmapa who gave him the name Rigdzin Gyurme Dorje.
-He has received the transmissions of the Kangyur, Nyingma Gyübum, Nyingma Kama, Rinchen Terdzö and Chokling Tersar as well as many other teachings from Dilgo Khyentse Rinpoche.
+16th Karmapa, who gave him the name Rigdzin Gyurme Dorje.
+He has received the transmissions of the Kangyur, Nyingma Gyübum, Nyingma Kama, Rinchen Terdzö and Chokling Tersar, as well as many other teachings from Dilgo Khyentse Rinpoche.
 Orgyen Tobgyal Rinpoche, one of the sons of the previous Neten Chokling Rinpoche, participated in the education of his father's reincarnation before transferring to him the full responsibility of his monastery in 2004.

 Neten Chokling, along with Tsikey Chokling Rinpoche, is one of the four reincarnations of Chokgyur Lingpa.
 This lineage traces back to Trisong Detsen, a Tibetan king who invited Padmasambhava to Tibet.

-Neten Chokling Rinpoche is married to Tenzing Choyang Gyari, the second oldest daughter of Gyari Rinpoche.
+Neten Chokling Rinpoche is married to Tenzing Choyang Gyari, the second eldest daughter of Gyari Rinpoche.
 Their son is Tulku Urgyen Yangsi Rinpoche.